caspervonb/caspervonb.github.bak/_posts/2015-02-26-live-editing-javascript-amok.markdown

 <iframe width="800" height="450" src="https://www.youtube.com/embed/RcOFZ_zZOmU?rel=0&amp;showinfo=0" frameborder="0" allowfullscreen></iframe>

 LiveReload does a pretty good job at dealing with web sites, but not applications.
-It can't to live editing, only live reloading, it's essentially like having someone sitting behind you hitting the refresh button for you.
+Despite popular misconception it cannot do live editing, only live reloading, it's essentially like having someone sitting behind you hitting the refresh button for you.

-Currently, Amok does not deal with CSS or HTML, so you may still want to stick to LiveReload for applying HTML and CSS changes.
+However, you may still want to keep LiveReload around and run it in cooperation with Amok.
+Because currently Amok does not deal with CSS or HTML, so you may still want to stick to LiveReload for applying HTML and CSS changes.